 U.S. Geological Survey, Interior.

-The Department of the Interior is seeking nominations to serve on the National Geospatial Advisory Committee (NGAC).
-The NGAC is a Federal Advisory Committee established under the authority of the Federal Advisory Committee Act (FACA).
-The Committee provides advice and recommendations to the Secretary of the Interior through the Federal Geographic Data Committee related to management of Federal geospatial programs, development of the National Spatial Data Infrastructure, and the implementation of Office of Management and Budget Circular A-16 and Executive Order 12906.
-The Committee reviews and comments upon geospatial policy and management issues and provides a forum for views of non-Federal stakeholders in the geospatial community.
+The Department of the Interior (DOI) is seeking nominations to serve on the National Geospatial Advisory Committee (NGAC).
+The NGAC is a Federal Advisory Committee authorized through the Geospatial Data Act of 2018 (GDA), which operates in accordance with the Federal Advisory Committee Act (FACA).
+The Committee provides advice and recommendations to the Secretary of the Interior through the Federal Geographic Data Committee related to management of Federal geospatial programs, development of the National Spatial Data Infrastructure, and the implementation of the GDA.
+The Committee reviews and comments on geospatial policy and management issues and provides a forum for views of non-Federal stakeholders in the geospatial community.